jneug/typst-tools4typst/is.typ

   return value in compare.pos()
 }

-/// Tests if `value` is not equals to any one of the
+/// Tests if #arg[value] is not equals to any one of the
 /// other passed in values.
 ///
 /// // Tests